 Meet the Santa Cruz Mid-County Groundwater Agency Members

-Tom LaHue, Vice-Chair, Soquel Creek Water District
+Tom LaHue, Chair, Soquel Creek Water District

 Tom is a veterinary surgeon in Capitola and an environmental science teacher at Aptos High School.
 He is a resident of Aptos and was first elected to the Board in 2002.
 Tom is a former member and vice-chair of the California Regional Water Quality Control Board and a founding member of Santa Cruz County's chapter of the Surfrider Foundation.
 He received his BS in Biological Science from Cal Poly, San Luis Obispo, his Doctor of Veterinary Medicine from UC Davis, and his teaching credential from CSU Monterey Bay.

-Cynthia Mathews, Secretary, City of Santa Cruz
+Cynthia Mathews, Vice-Chair, City of Santa Cruz

 Cynthia is in her fifth term on the Santa Cruz City Council and is a City representative on the SAGMC.
 She has been active in regional water planning issues for well over a decade, and served on the City Planning Commission prior to her council service.
 Her council and community interests cover a broad range of issues including economic vitality, arts and culture, education, parks and environment, health and human services, and neighborhood and community well-being.